SivaChalla1981/RssComponents/README.md

 Due to the less time i had developed the initial version of my vision, It will be improved very well in the next versions.

-The complete scenarios are executed by basing on the shell script,
+The complete scenarios are executed by basing on the shell script provided.